 Keep Your Router in the Center of Your Building

-If you have multiple devices utilizing your WiFi signal, then it’s likely the case that some of these devices have vertical antennas, while others have horizontal antennas.
-Most WiFi routers come with two adjustable antennas that you can manipulate.
-By pointing one WiFi router antenna vertically and the other horizontally, you will ensure maximum signal strength for all of your different devices.
+If you have multiple devices utilizing your Wi-Fi signal, some of these devices may have vertical antennas, while others have horizontal antennas.
+Some Wi-Fi routers come with two adjustable antennas that you can manipulate.
+By pointing one Wi-Fi router antenna vertically and the other horizontally, you can help to ensure maximum signal strength for all of your different devices.

-By going through all five of these tips, you should notice an improvement with your WiFi signal.
-If you don’t, then you may want to take more drastic measures, like contacting your ISP to upgrade your bandwidth, or getting a new WiFi router altogether.
-And for professional assistance getting the maximum WiFi signal strength for your company’s wireless network, call Quikteks today at (973) 882-4644.
+Trying all these fixes could boost your Wi-Fi signal.
+If not, you might need to check your bandwidth and, if all else fails, invest in a new router.
+For professional assistance getting the maximum WiFi signal strength for your company’s wireless network, call Quikteks today at (973) 882-4644.